-Gerry McCulloch is Head of Production of the MA in Filmmaking at Goldsmiths, University of London.
-He convenes the Cinematography, Film Editing and Sound Design pathways of the programme and is keen to utilise the lack of commercial and executive controls in education as a creative opportunity for student filmmakers.
+Gerry McCulloch is Head of Cinematography, Film Editing and Sound Design of the MA in Filmmaking at Goldsmiths, University of London.
+He convenes the Cinematography pathway of the programme and is keen to capitalise on the lack of commercial and executive controls in education as a creative opportunity for student filmmakers.

 Gerry's creative practice informs his teaching and takes two forms:

 As a cinematographer, Gerry has made films with household names like Helena Bonham Carter and Paul Whitehouse and with world figures such as Fidel Castro.

 He has undertaken photo and cine work in Namibia, Senegal, Cuba, Canada, the USA, Mexico, Venezuela, Japan, Tibet, Nepal, Laos, Sri Lanka, India, Cambodia, Burma, Singapore, Indonesia and most countries in Europe.

 While his background is predominantly in fiction filmmaking, Gerry’s most recent work is the art installation Mirror (India/USA/UK) and two feature documentaries: We Were Kings (Burma/India) and Akong: A Remarkable Life (India/Nepal /Switzerland/UK).